jacksonlevine/apiCallFriday/README.md

 Using Exchange Rate API, this application allows the user to enter in a US dollar amount and see it converted to any currency.

+Includes 'Erroneous Currency' to demonstrate error handling and displaying.

 ## Technologies Used:

 * JavaScript